convox/praxis/README.md

 [TODO: Reference Docs]()

-See also the `examples/` directory of this repo.
+See also the [`examples/`](https://github.com/convox/praxis/tree/master/examples) subdirectory of this project.

 #### Create an application